stijnfleuren/SwiftCloudApi/README.md

 conflict12 = Conflict(id1=signalgroup1.id, id2=signalgroup2.id, setup12=2, setup21=3)
 ```
 A synchronous start ensures that two greenyellow intervals start at the same time; this can be used to create awareness
-of partial conflicts (e.g., two opposing left movements when driving on the right-hand side of the road)
+of partial conflicts, e.g., two opposing left movements (when driving on the right-hand side of the road).
 ```python
 sync_start = SyncStart(from_id=signalgroup1.id, to_id=signalgroup2.id)
 ```
-A prestart start can be used to create awareness of a partial conflict, e.g., to let turning traffic know that cyclists or pedestrians may cross the intersection.
+A prestart can be used to create awareness of a partial conflict, e.g., to let turning traffic know that cyclists or pedestrians may cross the intersection.
 ```python
 prestart = PreStart(from_id=signalgroup1.id, to_id=signalgroup2.id, min_prestart=2, max_prestart=10)
 ```